Issues are under construction………………

 For the complete document, please contact the author ……………………………………

-Developing the RoadMap for the development of the National Nowcasting (NWC) System for the Institute for Hydrometeorology and Seismology of Montenegro (Technical Proposal conducting the Assessment)
+Developing the Roadmap for the development of the National Nowcasting (NWC) System for the Institute for Hydrometeorology and Seismology of Montenegro (Technical Proposal for conducting the Assessment)

 - Introduction:

-Montenegro is highly vulnerable to hydrometrical hazards e.g., in intensity of floods, flash floods heavy rainfall, snowfall, windstorms, heatwaves, avalanches, forest fires, droughts, storms, landslides, and rock falls, etc., potentially causing loss and damage to lives, livelihoods and asserts.
-At the outset, the heavy rainfall frequency and intensity increased with the changing climate patterns of the world.
-With the given phenomenon Montenegro essentially needs a robust integrated nowcasting, weather waning, multi-hazard early warning, disaster alerting, and impact-based weather forecasting system for making the country well prepared for the impeding multi-hazards.
+Montenegro is highly vulnerable to hydrometeorological hazards, including the intensity of floods, flash floods, heavy rainfall, snowfall, windstorms, heatwaves, avalanches, forest fires, droughts, storms, landslides, and rockfalls, which can potentially cause loss and damage to lives, livelihoods, and assets.
+At the outset, the frequency and intensity of heavy rainfall increased with the changing climate patterns worldwide.
+Given this phenomenon, Montenegro essentially needs a robust, integrated nowcasting, weather warning, multi-hazard early warning, disaster alerting, and impact-based weather forecasting system to make the country well-prepared for the impending multi-hazards.

 2.0 The technical approach and methodology for developing the road map of the NWC system.